Faculty & Research

 Wittenbrink's research also has been featured by The New York Times, NBC, and National Public Radio, among others, and has received funding though the Russell Sage Foundation.

-Since 2005, Wittenbrink has served as an associate editor of the Journal of Personality and Social Psychology.
-He is a member of a number of professional organizations, including the American Psychological Association, Society of Personality and Social Psychology, and the European Association of Experimental Psychology.
+Wittenbrink has served as an associate editor of the Journal of Personality and Social Psychology.
+He is a fellow of the Association for Psychological Science and member of several professional organizations, including the American Psychological Association, Society of Personality and Social Psychology, and the European Association of Experimental Psychology.

 Wittenbrink received his undergraduate education in Germany and completed a master's degree in 1991 and a PhD in 1994 in social psychology at the University of Michigan.
 He joined the Chicago Booth faculty in 1996.